saveourtool/diktat/README.md

 $ git clone https://github.com/akuleshov7/diKTat.git
 ```

-We are using maven as we tired of Gradle:
+We are using Maven as we are tired of Gradle:

 ```bash
 $ mvn clean install
 ```

-This will also install git hooks into your local .git directory.
-The hooks will restrict commit messages and branch naming.
+This will also install git hooks into your local `.git` directory.
+The hooks
+will restrict commit messages and branch naming.

 Please follow our [contributing policy](info/CONTRIBUTING.md)